mltframework/mlt_web/plugins/TransitionLuma.md

 title: Luma map file
 description:
-Either PGM or any other producable video.
+Either PGM or any other producible video.
 If not supplied, performs a dissolve.
 type: string
 readonly: no
 required: no